pscally1005/pscally1005.github.io/_posts/misc/DRAFT2024-06-14-trap-foods.markdown

 &emsp;Okay so you've gotten past cereal, but surley oatmeal is safe right?
 Think again.
 Oats can be a great addition to your diet: they're a whole grain, high in fiber low fat, versatile, delicious, and gluten free.
 They also contain a fair bit of manganese and iron, and are rich in antioxidants.
 It even boasts about being "heart healthy" (so does cereal) on the box.
 So what's the problem?

 <center><img src="/assets/Misc/Trap/oatmeal.jpg" alt="" class="larger-image"></center><br>
 &emsp;The main issue isn't with oatmeal, but how it's prepared.
-I'm mainly talking about flavored packets of oatmeal here, like ones in the image above.
+I'm mainly talking about <a href="https://www.walmart.com/ip/Quaker-Instant-Oatmeal-Variety-Value-Pack-1-51-oz-20-Packets/45612375?athbdg=L1300&from=/search">flavored packets</a> of oatmeal here, like ones in the image above.
 Unfortunately, these are really no different nutritionally from a bowl of sugary cereal; it's just warm now.
 These packets are loaded with added sugars.
 When it comes to oatmeal for breakfast, make it yourself from plain oats, and sweeten it with fruit and a small amount of maple syrup or honey if desired.
 Also add some healthy fats like chopped nuts or nut butter, and some protein with yogurt or protein powder (or both!)

 <div id="granola"></div>
 <br><i><font size="+2">Granola Bars</font></i><br>